SuperArbor/batchcap/README.md

 The arguments below are used to specify the input and output behaviors.

-*-p / --path* (type: string): **Absolute** path of a folder or a file.
+*-p / --path* (type: string, default: directory of BatchCap.py): **Absolute** path of a folder or a file.
 It specifies the video(s) to be captured.

 *-w / --width* (type: integer, default: 360): The width of each captured image (in pixels).

-*-t / --tile* (type: string, default value: "5x4"): Shape of the tile made up from the captured images.
-Type string with format "cxr" where c stands for columns and r stands for rows.
+*-t / --tile* (type: string, default value: "5x4"): Shape of the tile made up from the captured images with format "cxr" where c stands for columns and r stands for rows.

 *-s / --seek* (type: float, default: 0): Time of the first capture (in seconds).